 Medicare fraud is a huge problem in Houston.
 The Centers for Medicare and Medicaid Services claim that Houston has one of the highest Medicare fraud rates in the country.
 (The region shares that dubious honor with Miami and Detroit).
 Things became so bad last year that the feds placed a moratorium on new ambulance companies being able to register for Medicare in Houston.

 Most Medicare fraud cases come to light because of whistleblowers.
 Those whistleblowers that file a lawsuit in federal court under the federal False Claims Act can be awarded up to 30% of whatever the federal government collects.
-Because the law provides for both triple damages and up to $11,000 per false bill submitted to Medicare, the awards can be staggering.
+Because the law provides for both triple damages and up to $22,000 per false bill submitted to Medicare, the rewards can be staggering.

 Ambulance scams are a common method of Medicare fraud.
-Some disreputable operators bill for transports never performed, mark up basic transports as “advanced life support” runs and even forge medical necessity paperwork on patients who are otherwise ambulatory or could call a taxi.
+Despite numerous prosecutions, we continue to see disreputable operators bill for transports never performed, mark up basic transports as “advanced life support” runs and even billing for phantom ambulance transports that never even happened.